Knaledge/openstarbound-server/README.md

 > [!NOTE]
 > SteamCMD typically requires approximately 2x the size of the game server in order to update the game server itself

 By default the volumes are created with the PUID and PGID "4711".
-Override this default by defining the environment variables `PUID` and `PGID` via `docker-compose` (or the command line).
+Override this default by defining the environment variables `PUID` and `PGID` via `docker-compose`

 | Volume             | Description                                   |
 |--------------------|-----------------------------------------------|